 - 1. Continue to provide a source for landowners/operators to access quality tree and shrub planting stock for conservation purposes at reasonable costs. - 2.
 Continue to offer Windbreak and Shelterbelt design assistance to those requesting it. - 3.
 Continue to provide planting equipment for rent at reasonable rates. - 4.
 Use local newsletter and media to inform residence of tree program and services available.

-Address surface water concerns (page 36 of County Water Plan) by maintaining an effective informational and educational program.
+Address surface water concerns as identified in priority areas of One Watershed, One Plan planning areas by maintaining an effective informational and educational program.